C3 AI Documentation Home

 When VSCE detects the loss of connection, it provides a notification and attempts to reconnect.

-You can change the number of attempts:
+To change the number of attempts, follow these steps:

 Streaming errors